 Big Data and analytics

-Big Data is one of the intelligent industry solutions that enable government to make better decisions by acting on patterns revealed through the analysis of large volumes of data—whether structured or unstructured, related or unrelated.
+Big Data represents an intelligent industry solution that enables government entities to make better decisions by acting on patterns revealed through the analysis of large volumes of data—whether related or unrelated, structured or unstructured.

-Achieving these goals requires more than just amassing vast amounts of data.
-"To make sense of these large volumes of Big Data, cutting-edge tools and technologies are necessary to analyze and extract useful insights from diverse streams of information," according to Tom Kalil and Fen Zhao of the White House Office of Science and Technology Policy in a post on the OSTP Blog.
+However, achieving this requires more than simply accumulating massive quantities of data.
+"Making sense of these volumes of Big Data requires cutting-edge tools and technologies that can analyze and extract useful knowledge from vast and diverse streams of information," wrote Tom Kalil and Fen Zhao of the White House Office of Science and Technology Policy in a post on the OSTP Blog.

-The White House took a significant step to help agencies find these technologies by establishing the National Big Data Research and Development Initiative in 2012.
-This initiative allocated over $200 million to capitalize on the surge in Big Data and the tools needed for its analysis.
+The White House moved to assist agencies in finding these technologies by establishing the National Big Data Research and Development Initiative in 2012.
+This initiative allocated over $200 million to maximize the potential of the Big Data explosion and the tools required to analyze it.

-The challenges posed by Big Data are as formidable as its potential is promising.
-Efficient data storage is one of these challenges.
-Given tight budgets, agencies must minimize the cost per megabyte of storage while ensuring easy access to the data so that users can retrieve it quickly and in the format they need.
-Backing up large volumes of data further complicates this challenge.
+The challenges posed by Big Data are nearly as formidable as its promise is encouraging.
+Efficiently storing data is one such challenge.
+Budgets are always tight, so agencies must minimize the cost per megabyte of storage while keeping data readily accessible so users can retrieve it when and how they need it.
+Backing up massive amounts of data further intensifies this challenge.

-Effective data analysis is another major hurdle.
-Many agencies use commercial tools to sift through vast amounts of data, identifying trends that can enhance operational efficiency.
-A recent study by MeriTalk found that federal IT executives believe Big Data could help agencies save more than $500 billion while also achieving their mission objectives.
+Effectively analyzing the data is another major hurdle.
+Many agencies utilize commercial tools that allow them to sift through vast amounts of data, identifying trends that improve operational efficiency.
+(A recent MeriTalk study found that federal IT executives believe Big Data could help agencies save more than $500 billion while also meeting mission objectives.)

-Custom-developed Big Data tools are also assisting agencies in analyzing their data.
+Custom-developed Big Data tools are also enabling agencies to address their data analysis needs.
 For instance, the Oak Ridge National Laboratory’s Computational Data Analytics Group has made its Piranha data analytics system available to other agencies.
-This system has aided medical researchers in discovering a link that can alert doctors to aortic aneurysms before they occur.
-It is also used for more routine tasks, such as screening resumes to connect job candidates with hiring managers.
+This system has helped medical researchers identify links that can alert doctors to aortic aneurysms before they occur.
+It is also used for more routine tasks, such as sifting through resumes to match job candidates with hiring managers.

 Read more...